ystia/yorc/rest/http_api.md

 ### Undeploy  an active deployment <a name="undeploy"></a>

 Undeploy a deployment.
 By adding the optional 'purge' url parameter to your request you will suppress any reference to this deployment from the Janus database at the end of the undeployment.
+A successful call to this endpoint results in a HTTP status code 202 with a 'Location' header relative to the base URI indicating the task URI handling the undeployment process.

 `DELETE /deployments/<deployment_id>[?purge]`

 ```
 HTTP/1.1 202 Accepted
+Location: /deployments/b5aed048-c6d5-4a41-b7ff-1dbdc62c03b0/tasks/b4144668-5ec8-41c0-8215-842661520147
 Content-Length: 0
 ```

 This endpoint produces no content except in case of error.

-Actually, this endpoint implicitly call a [submit new undeploy (or purge) task](#submit-new-task).
+A critical note is that the undeployment is proceeded asynchronously and a success only guarantees that the undeployment task is successfully
+**submitted**.

 ### Get the deployment information <a name="dep-info"></a>